 When do I make them?

 Semi-annual progress reports are generally made at 90 days and 180 days.
 The specific date will vary from homeschool to homeschool since we each have unique calendar years.
 For most homeschoolers, the 90th day will fall in December or January.
 The 180th day should be before your homeschool accountability association’s year ends.
 For TSCHAA members, that due date is by July 31st of the year.

 The law states progress reports should include attendance and the academic progress of the subjects you are covering, which should include English, Math, Science, and Social Studies at a minimum.
 Beyond that, the law is not specific, so homeschool educators should pick a method that is meaningful to them.

 Many families choose to structure their progress reports similar to a public school.
 They will list the subjects taken and the grades earned.
 (If you do not use letter grades in your homeschool, you could also put “working satisfactorily” or “at grade level” rather than a numerical grade.)
-A report structured this way will be useful if you choose to enroll your child in a public/private school because the progress report will be written in a format that is similar to the school’s reports, and the school will expect records from your school year.
+A progress report structured this way will be useful if you choose to enroll your child in a public/private school because the progress report will be written in a format that is similar to the school’s reports, and the school will expect records from your homeschool year.

 For families that do not issue grades and for younger kiddos, choosing to write statements similar to “has mastered” or “needs improvement in” can give a good overview of progress.
 For example, “Joy has mastered multiplication but still needs work in division,” or “Joy is able to create complex sentences, but she still needs work in capitalization and spelling.”

 You could also make notes similar to, “Joy is able to learn best when we use living books rather than a textbook or online website.”
 Noticing learning styles and preferences can help you make decisions to improve your homeschool moving forward.